rsyslog/rsyslog/source/configuration/modules/mmanon.rst

    "word", "zero", "no", "none"

 This defines the mode, in which IPv6 addresses will be anonymized.
-There exist the "random", "random-consitent", and "zero" modes.
+There exist the "random", "random-consistent", and "zero" modes.

 The modes "random" and "random-consistent" are very similar, in that they both anonymize ip-addresses by randomizing the last bits (any number) of a given address.
-However, while "random" mode assigns a new random ip-address for every address in a message, "random-consitent" will assign the same randomized address to every instance of the same original address.
+However, while "random" mode assigns a new random ip-address for every address in a message, "random-consistent" will assign the same randomized address to every instance of the same original address.

 The default "zero" mode will do full anonymization of any number